This month John has mostly been riding… the Wattbike Atom

 The Wattbike app, like the head unit on the Pro, is useful primarily for the graph that shows how effective your pedalling is.
 Like the Pro, the app shows how power is distributed but also how smooth your pedal stroke is and the boundaries in which to maintain your smoothness.
 Using it aids muscle memory which you can take over to the road.
 In terms of training programmes, there’s a fairly interesting function that allows you to climb real life mountains such as Alpe d’Huez in France and, a little closer to home, hills like Winnats Pass.
 It’s a 2D representation, however, so following your progress up a graph is nowhere near as engaging as, say, climbing Alpe du Zwift.

-Zwift, the virtual reality training game, is what I’ve used the Atom for 99% of the time.
+Zwift, the virtual reality training game, is what I've used the Atom for 99% of the time and the context for which this review was built around.
 Being a smart trainer, the resistance adjusts with changes in gradient of Zwift’s world.
 Climb up a mountain and your effort will be rewarded with a speedy, free-wheeling descent, and with adjustable gears you can climb by either spinning quickly in a low gear or grinding it out in a high one.
 In ERG mode, the road gradient is ignored and resistance is automatically adjusted to correspond with the power required for that particular interval.

 Following prescribed training plans or workouts is when the Atom is at its best when it comes to Zwift.
 My favourite session is the over/under – five minute intervals for 50 minutes at watts just below your FTP (functional threshold power – the highest watts you can produce in an hour, and the basis for how all training plans are calculated on Zwift).